vanderh0ff/LearnLinux/bash/move.md

   1. list the files in `/etc`
   2. list the files in `/root`
   3. list all the files in your home directory

+to test your knowledge move in to the file system move in to the `move_excersizes` directory and cat the file in the directory for more instructions